Hey everybody, Nick here, and today, I’ve put up a website to serve as a hub for all things Nick Shabazz!

 Are you on any forums or other social media?

-In addition to YouTube, Twitch, and Instagram, I’m on reddit (/u/nickshabazz), posting in /r/knifeclub and /r/watches.
+In addition to YouTube, and Twitch, I’m on reddit (/u/nickshabazz), posting in /r/knifeclub and /r/watches.
 I’m “NickShabazz” on BladeForums, WatchUSeek, and the Spyderco Forums.
-I’m no longer on Facebook, because it’s vaguely evil and I wasn’t using it anyways, and I’m only barely on Twitter and Twitch, but I don’t post there very often, and don’t respond to messages, so it’s about the worst way to get in touch with me.
+I’m no longer on Facebook, because it’s vaguely evil and I wasn’t using it anyways, and I’m only barely on Twitter and Twitch and Instagram, but I don’t post there very often, and don’t respond to messages, so it’s about the worst way to get in touch with me.
 And if you’re trying to get ahold of me, email is the best approach!

 What do you do for a living, Nick?